Interactive performance/ installation and “excretions”, 2012, 2013 and 2016.

-Description: The audience participates in the creation of new works daily or “excretions” via the Mottled Emigrant.
-The artist inhabits a tent-like larva structure for the duration of 3 days with a few supplies and a manual typewriter.
-The audience may feed non-perishable items (things they might otherwise throw away) through the mouth-like slot at one end of the structure.
-Once “fed”, these items are, altered, combined, transmuted and excreted, generating new works daily.
-This decidedly low-fi piece calls into question notions of the artist and her role in an existing economy of mass production, the mystification of the artist and of creativity, suggesting impossible parallels between the artist process and our economic model.
-The audience is cast as a participant in the economy of artistic production.
+The audience participates in the creation of new works (“excretions”) via the Mottled Emigrant apparatus, a mechanical entity that feeds off of detritus to create new works of art.
+The artist inhabits a tent-like pupaestructure for the duration of 1-3 days with a few supplies: a manual typewriter, paint, tape, string and smoke machine.
+The audience is invited throughout the days to feed non-perishable items they wish to discard of through the mouth-like slot at one end of the structure.
+Once “fed”, these items are, altered, combined, transmuted and excreted, generating new works every 15 minutes, at which time a puff of smoke is released and the new works emerge from one end of the structure.
+This decidedly low-fi piece calls into question artist and her role in the existing economy of mass production, efficiency and originality.
+The shrouded artist plays into the mystification of the artist and of creativity.
+The Mottled Emigrant’s clumsi, yet efficient performance deals with the absurdity imposing existing capitalist production model onto the creative process.

 Selection of Excretions: